Cross-platform certification of the qubit space with a minimal number of parameters: Experiments

 \subsection{IonQ}

-The test on IonQ, \texttt{aria-2} \cite{ionqd}, was a bit different.
-Due to larger single-qubit gate times $135 \cdot 10^{-6}$s, and readout $50 \cdot 10^{-6}$s, but also coherence times $>1$s, the test takes much longer and the results become sensitive to drifts and calibration.
-We have tested a single qubit 0 (ions are coupled all-to-all and are essentially identical), with 20 jobs, each one containing 5 repetitions and 1000 shots, meaning roughly 10 times smaller statistics.
-A single job takes more than 1 hour compared to 9 minutes on IBM/IQM.
-The jobs have been executed during 6 days, end of May 2024.
-The results turned out to be completely different from transmon devices.
-The witness is nonzero beyond 10 standard deviations for a few jobs, indicating sensitivity to calibrations or drifts, see Fig. \ref{ionr}.
+The tests on IonQ \texttt{aria-2} and \texttt{forte-enterprise-1} \cite{ionqd} were a bit different.
+Due to larger single-qubit gate and readout times ($135 \cdot 10^{-6}$~s and $50 \cdot 10^{-6}$~s, respectively), but also coherence times $>1$~s, the tests take much longer.
+For that reason, the results become more sensitive to drifts and calibration.
+We have tested a single qubit 0 (ions are coupled all-to-all and are essentially identical), with 20 jobs, each one containing 5 repetitions and $10^3$ shots (meaning roughly 10 times smaller statistics compared to experiments with superconducting devices).